 Annual Lecture 2019

-The 2019 Nelson Mandela Annual Lecture will be delivered by South Africa's Chief Justice Mogoeng Mogoeng in Soweto on 23 November.
+The 2019 Nelson Mandela Annual Lecture was delivered by South Africa's Chief Justice Mogoeng Mogoeng in Soweto on 23 November.

 Annual Lecture 2018